Load the package, and set a global

 #> [1] TRUE

 If you already have multiple spectra in a single data frame that you’d like to use with pavo functions, you can use the command as.rspec() to convert it to an rspec object.
 The function will attempt to identify the wavelength variable or you can specify the column containing wavelengths with the whichwl argument.
 The default way that as.rspec() handles reflectance data is to interpolate the data in 1-nm bins, as is commonly done for spectral analyses.
 However, this can be turned off by using: interp = FALSE.
-As an example, we will create some fake reflectance data, name the column containing wavelengths (in 0.5-nm bins) wavelength rather than wl (required for pavo functions to work) and also put the column containing wavelengths third rather than first.
+As an example, we will create some fake reflectance data (n.b. we could use simulate_spec(), but the results would already be an rspec object), name the column containing wavelengths (in 0.5-nm bins) wavelength rather than wl (required for pavo functions to work) and also put the column containing wavelengths third rather than first.

 # Create some fake reflectance data with